It took only 19 years of marriage for John to remember to take out the garbage every week.

 It is this gap that I’ve named holy tension.
 On each side of that gap there are certainties.
 Life is the way it is “supposed to be.”
 Then life hands us these moments and nothing seems certain any more.
 Literally nothing seems certain any more.
 This is so uncomfortable.
 To get out of the discomfort and back to certainty, we do something to fill in that gap.
 The hard truth is it is best to just sit in that gap for a season.
 What we more often tend to do is scramble to fill that discomfort.

 It is easier to sit in that gap for a season when you trust the Promiser.
 (Note: This is never an easy season.
 Pain is the beginning.)
 2 Peter 1:3-4 clearly tells us, By his divine power, God has given us everything we need for living a godly life.
 We have received all of this by coming to know him, the one who called us to himself by means of his marvelous glory and excellence.
 And because of his glory and excellence, he has given us great and precious promises.
 These are the promises that enable you to share his divine nature and escape the world’s corruption caused by human desires.
 The Bible is full of these promises for us.
 Honestly, there are some things I read in the Bible that I wonder why they are there.
 I trust that there is a good reason but I wonder why.
 And then in the midst of my “this is in the Bible?” thoughts, there is a great Bible truth worth highlighting.
 Worth meditating on.
-Worth writing a blog about.
+Worth writing an article about.

 I get why you may have troubles trusting the Promiser.
 Maybe you prayed and prayed and someone died.
 Maybe it seems like your prayers are never answered.
 Maybe you have father issues and can’t trust a father figure.
 Maybe you’ve been hurt by a church or someone in the church and you’ve transposed that hurt onto God.
 Maybe you feel shame for a current sin or a past sin.
 With all of these you are making the choice to choose suspicion to fill the gap instead of trust.
 Justified suspicion but you are still choosing this.